-Seth Zuihō Segall, Ph.D. is a Zen Buddhist priest ordained in the White Plum Asanga and Zen Peacemaker Order lineages.
+Seth Zuihō Segall, Ph.D. is a Zen Buddhist priest ordained in the White Plum and Zen Peacemaker lineages.
 He is a retired clinical psychologist who served for nearly three decades as an Assistant Clinical Professor at the Yale School of Medicine.
-He also taught on the faculties of Southeast Missouri State University, Southern Illinois University at Carbondale, and the State University of New York at Purchase.
-He is a former Director of Psychology at Waterbury Hospital, and a former President of the New England Society for the Study of Trauma and Dissociation.
+He also taught on the faculties of Southeast Missouri State University, Southern Illinois University at Carbondale, and SUNY-Purchase.
+He is a former Director of Psychology at Waterbury Hospital and a former President of the New England Society for the Study of Trauma and Dissociation.

-Dr. Segall has been a practicing Buddhist for nearly a quarter century.
-He began practice by attending retreats at the Insight Meditation Society, the IMS Forest Refuge, and the Cambridge Insight Meditation Center, as well as retreats led by Toni Packer at the Springwater Center for Meditative Inquiry.
-Since 2010, he has practiced in the White Plum Asanga Zen Buddhist lineage founded by Taizan Maezumi Roshi.
-He received shukke tokudo (clerical ordination) in 2016 under the preceptorship of Daiken Nelson Roshi.
+Dr. Segall has practiced Buddhism for over a quarter century.
+He began by attending retreats at the Insight Meditation Society, the IMS Forest Refuge, the Cambridge Insight Meditation Center, and the Springwater Center for Meditative Inquiry.
+Since 2010, he has practiced in the White Plum Zen lineage receiving shukke tokudo (clerical ordination) in 2016 under the preceptorship of Daiken Nelson Roshi.
 He currently leads Pamsula Zen of Westchester and teaches at the New York Insight Meditation Center.

-Dr. Segall has studied Tibetan Buddhism, Theravada Buddhism, Buddhist Psychology and the writings of Eihei Dogen with scholars Jan Willis, Peter Harvey, Andrew Olendzki, and Taigen Dan Leighton.
-In 1996 he completed a professional internship at Jon Kabat-Zinn’s Center for Mindfulness.
+In 1996 Dr. Segall completed a professional internship at Jon Kabat-Zinn’s Center for Mindfulness, Medicine, and Society.
 In 2017 he completed the New York Zen Center for Contemplative Care’s Foundations in Contemplative Care program.

-Dr. Segall’s publications include The House We Live In: Virtue, Wisdom, and Pluralism (Equinox, 2023), Encountering Buddhism: Western Psychology and Buddhist Teachings (SUNY Press, 2003) and Buddhism and Human Flourishing: A Modern Western Perspective (Palgrave MacMillan, 2020) as well as articles in Tricycle, Turning Wheel, the Journal of Humanistic Psychology, and the Journal of Transpersonal Psychology.
-He is the science writer for the Mindfulness Research Monthly and volunteers as a chaplain associate at White Plains Hospital.
-Since 2010, Dr. Segall’s blog, The Existential Buddhist, has covered topics on Buddhist philosophy, practice, ethics, history, art, and social engagement from a naturalized, eudaimonic perspective.
+Dr. Segall’s publications include The House We Live In: Virtue, Wisdom, and Pluralism (Equinox, 2023), Encountering Buddhism: Western Psychology and Buddhist Teachings (SUNY Press, 2003), Buddhism and Human Flourishing: A Modern Western Perspective (Palgrave MacMillan, 2020), and Living Zen: A Practical Guide to a Balanced Existence (Rockridge, 2020).
+He is the science writer for the Mindfulness Research Monthly, a contributing editor for Tricycle: The Buddhist Review, and a review editor for The Humanistic Psychologist.
+Dr. Segall’s blog, The Existential Buddhist, covers topics on Buddhist philosophy, practice, ethics, history, art, and social engagement from a naturalized, eudaimonic perspective.